teuton-software/teuton/docs/learn/example-02-config.md

 # Example: learn-02-config

+This example is on GitHub repository at `examples/learn-02-config`.

+Summary:
 * Learn how to use config file.
 * Tests use params defined into config files.
 * It's good idea save variable data separated into external config file.

-> This example is on GitHub repository at `examples/learn-02-config`.

----
 ## Config file

 By default, `config.yaml` is our config file.
 Let's an example: